eliorsade/DevSecOps/README.md

 python3 main.py
 ```

-The script will automatticly connect to AWS account usign the credentials from GitHub Secrets.
+The script will automatically connect to AWS account usign the credentials from GitHub Secrets.
 It will check for all security groups in all regions.

-### prerequisites
+### Prerequisites

 #### Python3 with Boto3:
 - Python 3.10